19 Things You Didn’t Know About Camilla, Queen Consort of the United Kingdom

 She’s afraid to fly and dislikes traveling

-Although she has a super-busy schedule, homebody Camilla doesn’t actually like traveling—in fact, she has a fear of flying.
-Her phobia kept her from traveling to several locations around Australia and the South Pacific with Prince Charles (she did fly to Brisbane, Australia, for the Commonwealth Games, but opted out of the additional travel).
+Although she has a super busy schedule, homebody Camilla doesn’t actually like traveling—in fact, she has a fear of flying.
+Her phobia kept her from traveling to several locations around Australia and the South Pacific with King Charles (she did fly to Brisbane, Australia, for the Commonwealth Games but opted out of the additional travel).
 According to Express, Camilla uses a tapping method called EFT (Emotional Freedom Technique) to help her cope with the stress of flying.

-She shares a birthday with German Chancellor Angela Merkel
+She shares a birthday with former German Chancellor Angela Merkel

 She always wears the same Chanel shoes

-Could it be the double “C” logo of Chanel, reminiscent of “Charles and Camilla,” that keeps the Duchess coming back to these cream pumps with black toes?
+Could it be the double “C” logo of Chanel, reminiscent of “Charles and Camilla,” that keeps her coming back to these cream pumps with black toes?
 (The logo is also reportedly why Princess Diana never wore much Chanel.)
-Trade mag Footwear News says Camilla has been wearing the classic shoes since at least 2005, and that they’re no longer available for purchase.
-But her shoes aren’t Camilla’s only fashion repeat—she’s apparently been taking a page out of Kate Middleton’s book and started recycling her outfits as well.
+Trade mag Footwear News says Camilla has been wearing the classic shoes since at least 2005—and that they’re no longer available for purchase.

 She’s related to Madonna and Celine Dion—as well as Charles!